lorienscode/effective-performance/README.md

 ###

 ## About This Page
+Project Echo is a collaborative repository for developing a **Proof of Concept (POC)** that will evolve into a **Minimum Viable Product (MVP)**.
+This project serves as the foundation for exploring innovative ideas, validating core functionality, and setting the stage for scalable implementation.

+**Purpose**

+- Rapid prototyping and experimentation.
+- Establishing key technical components for the MVP.
+- Enabling team collaboration and version control.

+---

+## Current Backlog Item

 **Jenkins and Okta Integration (Proof of Concept)**

 This Proof of Concept (POC) demonstrates the integration of **Jenkins** with **Okta** to establish Okta as the **Identity Provider (IdP)** for Jenkins, enabling secure **Single Sign-On (SSO)** using the **SAML 2.0** protocol.